 At the end of the day on Saturday, those working on the mystery project did a mini “Show and Tell.”
 A number of lovely designs – some complete, some still in progress – were shared with the group.
 Helen’s piece, pictured, is a stellar example of just what a fabulous stitcher our WEG President is!

-On Sunday, we gathered again, and many took part in Mystery Project #2.
-It was a sweet little owl designed by Linda McBain Cuyler.
-It could be finished as an ornament or pin.
-As everyone chose their base fabric, colours, stitches, etc., each little owl was unique – even down to the kooky ear tufts and the funny twigs, some chose as perches.
+On Sunday, we gathered again, and many took part in Mystery Project #2, a sweet little owl designed by Linda McBain Cuyler that could be finished as an ornament or pin.
+As everyone chose their base fabric, colours, stitches, etc., each little owl was unique – even down to the kooky ear tufts and the funny twigs some chose as perches.
 Karen Sewell’s example, shown, is adorable!
 Again people worked on the projects all day.

 Later in the morning, we enjoyed a pop-up demo from Bert Delisle of East Slope Woodturning (firstname.lastname@example.org) in Spruce Grove, Alberta.
 Bert makes gorgeous wooden items ranging from laying tools and knitting needles to display boxes and wooden bowls.
 He is a skilled craftsperson, and the video he shared was very interesting.
 He has built up a solid clientele of stitching and knitting enthusiasts as he is delighted to work with people to produce individual wooden items to unique specifications.